giulava/esame-/README.md

 # Markov chain Monte Carlo(MCMC) for Bayesian inference
 ## 1. *Why Bayesian inference?*
 #### Bayesian inference is usually used to make statements about the Universe based on data.
-In particular in gravitational-wave astronomy Bayesian inference allows us to reconstruct sky maps of where an astrophysical event has occurred.
+For example in gravitational-wave astronomy Bayesian inference allows us to reconstruct sky maps of where an astrophysical event has occurred.
 #### First of all we have to construct a posterior distribution
 $p(\theta |d)$